nck2e3/SDP-ROBOT-ARM/README.md

 This repository documents a Senior Design Project (SDP) centered around a robotic arm system.
 The project features **custom-developed firmware and hardware**, built to extend and optimize the functionality of an existing mechanical design.
 The full technical report can be found in the `Docs/` folder of this repository.

 > ⚠️ Note: The mechanical CAD files—except for our custom-modeled housing—are sourced directly from the original forked repository, community_robot_arm, and remain unmodified.
-All hardware and firmware in this repository are original to this project.
+All electronic hardware and firmware in this repository are original to this project.

 | Schematic                        |
 |----------------------------------|